 The 82 en-suite rooms are made up of singles, twins, classics, delux, suites and a presidential suite, all equipped with Wifi.
 The restaurant serves Ethiopian cuisine and some international dishes.
 The health club has a spa including steam room and sauna, a well-equipped gym, a beauty salon for men and women and a swimming pool.

 The 6 meeting halls can accommodation up to 1,000 pax, and are equipped with audio-visual equipment and aircon.
 The Grand Hawassa Terrace, on the rooftop, overlooks the sprawling town of Hawassa.
 The underground nightclub has an Ethiopian band and a DJ playing tunes well into the night.
 There’s also a concierge service, money exchange, gift shops and a children’s playground.

 Activities include boat trips to hippo-watching sites, horse riding, excursions to the fish market, trekking Mt Tabor, visits to Tikur Wuha Park, Amora Gedel Park and Millennium Park, and city tours of Hawassa, the gateway to the tribes of southern Ethiopia.

-To request availability / quotation, add Central Hawassa Hotel, Hawassa, to your list.
+To find out more, or request a quotation, add Central Hawassa Hotel, Hawassa, to your list of favourites.